Gluten Free Ginger Crunch

 Ingredient Notes:

-When using my gf flour blend, you’ll need to add some xanthan gum to the ginger crunch base.
+• Xanthan gum When using my gf flour blend, you’ll need to add some xanthan gum to the ginger crunch base.
 Xanthan gum helps to bind the ingredients together in place of gluten, and it’s an important factor in preventing a crumbly base.
+If you use Edmonds flour or another store-bought gluten free flour blend that already contains a gum ingredient (it will say in the ingredients on the packet), then you can omit the xanthan gum from the recipe.

 How to Make Gluten Free Ginger Crunch

-First you’ll prep the pan, I find it easiest to use two long strips of baking paper the width of the tin, then overlap them in a cross shape and clip them in place.
-This way it’s easy to lift the slice out once it’s set.
+First, you’ll prep the pan.
+I find it easiest to use two long strips of baking paper, the width of the tin, then overlap them in a cross shape and clip them in place.
+This way, it’s easy to lift the slice out once it’s set.

 The clips are optional – you can spray the pan with baking spray to stick the baking paper down, but I’m lazy and hate washing a greasy tin, so I just clip it down.
 You do what works for you, though.